syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### reportError
 {:#events:reporterror}

-Fires when any error occurred while rendering the report.If you want to perform any operation when an error occurs in the report, you can make use of the reportError event.
+Fires when any error is occurred while rendering the report.
+To perform any operation when an error occurs in the report, use the reportError event.

 <table class="params">
 <thead>